go-gost/docs/en/docs/reference/handlers/masque.md

 	```

 !!! note "Limitations"
-    The MASQUE handler must be used with the [HTTP/3 listener](/reference/listeners/http3/) with `enableDatagrams` enabled.
-This protocol only supports UDP forwarding.
+    The MASQUE handler must be used with the [HTTP/3 listener](/reference/listeners/http3/).
+CONNECT-UDP mode requires the listener to have `enableDatagrams` enabled.

 ## Parameters